 I struggled for a single term that covers the various bodies of water in the area.

-Small meres still remain in the Holme Fen and Wicken Fen areas.
+Small meres remain in the Holme Fen and Wicken Fen areas.
 You may be lucky enough to see Marsh Harrier hunting over these, and they are home to birds such as bittern and mammals including otter and water vole.

 The largest piece of water to visit in Cambridgeshire is Grafham Water.
 This reservoir has a section designated as a nature reserve, a haven for wildfowl.